QiuYukang/5G-LENA/doc/source/nr-module.rst

 the BF helper will manage the update of the BF vectors by calling ``GetBeamformingVectors`` of the configured BF algorithm.

-In Figure :ref:`fig-rbf-impl`, we show the class diagram of the beamforming model.
+In :numref:`fig-rbf-impl`, we show the class diagram of the beamforming model.

 .. _fig-rbf-impl: